Upcycling Waste FAQs

 1

-Sustainability Precincts accept residual household and commercial waste - the materials typically found in red or green general-waste bins.
-Waste that many consider cannot be recycled and are otherwise destined for landfill.
+Sustainability Precincts accept residual household and commercial waste - the material typically found in red or green general-waste bins.
+This is waste that most people assume can’t be recycled and would otherwise be sent to landfill.

 How does the upcycling process work?